Code-the-Dream-School/node-essentials/lessons/lesson8-authentication.md

-# **Lesson 8 — Authentication, Passport, and Security**
+# **Lesson 8 — Authentication and Security**

 ## **Lesson Overview**

 **Learning objective**: Students will learn basic concepts underlying authentication in browser based applications.
 Students will learn best practices and potential pitfalls for authentication.
-Students will learn how to use the Passport package in Node.js for authentication.
+Students will learn how to use the basic authentication with passwords and JSON web tokens in cookies for authentication.
 Students will also learn how to mitigate other types of security risks.

 **Topics**: